Best Air Purifier for Asthma Relief Buying Guide

 - A lot of great features such as Air Quality Sensor etc.

 - Too many lights on the top

-LEVOIT is a top brand when it comes to manufacturing of Air purifiers.
-The LEVOIT LV-PUR131 Air Purifier deals effectively with dust, allergens, bacteria and other particles in the air no matter how small they may be and it can cover a space up to 322 square feet.
-It works with a 3 stage filtration system which includes a pre-filter, a genuine HEPA filter, and an activated carbon filter.
+LEVOIT is a top brand when it comes to the manufacturing of Air purifiers.
+The LEVOIT LV-PUR131 Air Purifier deals effectively with dust, allergens, bacteria, and other particles in the air no matter how small they may be, and it can cover a space up to 322 square feet.
+It works with a 3 stage filtration system, which includes a pre-filter, a genuine HEPA filter, and an activated carbon filter.
 The filters can last for up to 6 months, they are replaceable, and LEVOIT produces the replacement filters.
 This Air purifier is quality assured and approved to be safe by FCC & ETL; it also does not consume much energy.